-Survivor pension: The pension is equal to 100% of the monthly permanent total disability pension that would have been paid to the deceased.
+Survivor pension: The pension is 100% of the monthly permanent total disability pension the deceased would have been entitled to receive.

 Dependent's supplement: 10% of the deceased's monthly pension is paid for each of the five youngest children younger than age 21 (no limit if disabled).
 The supplement ceases before age 21 if a child marries or starts work.